Alabama Interfaith Refugee Partnership

 - Contact one of the nine refugee resettlement agencies that are approved by the U.S. State Department’s Refugee Resettlement program to provide financial support or learn about other ways that you can help.
 These agencies work with over 350 affiliate programs throughout the United States.
 There is only one refugee resettlement program in Alabama, affiliated with the Catholic Social Services agency in Mobile, Refugee Resettlement Program.
 The nine Refugee Resettlement Agencies Approved by U.S. Department of State are:

-- Provide direct support to help our efforts in sponsoring refugees and asylum seekers in Birmingham by sending donations to UUCB with “Refugee Support” in the subject line or donating to our GoFundMe.
+- Provide direct support to help our efforts in sponsoring refugees and asylum seekers in Birmingham by sending donations to UUCB with “Refugee Support” in the subject line.
 Donations are tax-deductible.

 - Advocate to support refugees.
 A great resource is the Refugee Council USA.